 Let me share with you what works for me.
 Take what works and leave what doesn’t.

 Tips to have a good training presentation

-Some of these mistakes I’ve made myself and others I’ve been victim of in various training settings.
-Either way, here is what you should avoid:
+Some of these mistakes I’ve made, and others have been victims of them in my and various other training settings.
+Either way, here is what I think you should avoid:

-Too many words on your PowerPoint is always a bad idea.
-Tell me: why do some people try to use the visual presentation as a handout?
+- Too many words on your PowerPoint is always a bad idea.
+Why do some people try to use the visual presentation as a handout?
 No one wants to see paragraphs on a PowerPoint slide!
-That is utter foolishness and it makes my head hurt every time I see it done!
+That is utter foolishness, and it hurts my head every time I see it done!
+Here is an example: